Hubertus Hoffmann, director of LOVE IS TOLERANCE – TOLERANCE IS LOVE, wrote in his book LOVE IS TOLERANCE, the fundamental script of his film:

-I appeal to the responsible elite in the 193 countries of our earth to finally take personal responsibility for the victory of tolerance and respect.
+I appeal to the responsible elite of the 193 countries of our earth to finally take personal responsibility for the victory of tolerance and respect.

 Let us create a better world of harmony and respect for our children.
-As elite we not only have the choice but also the duty to become active and positively engage our communities.
+As the elite, we not only have the choice but also the duty to become active and positively engage our communities.

 If not us then who?